arskom/spyne/doc/source/manual/t_and_p.rst

             time.sleep(10)

 This concludes the worker implementation.
 But how do we put tasks in the task queue?
-That's the job of the ``Producer`` class that is implemented as an Rpclib client.
+That's the job of the ``Producer`` class that is implemented as an Spyne client.

 Implementing clients is a two-stage operation.
-The main transport logic is in the :class:`rpclib.client.RemoteProcedureBase` child that is a native Python callable whose function is to serialize the arguments, send it to the server, receive the reply, deserialize it and pass the return value to the python caller.
+The main transport logic is in the :class:`spyne.client.RemoteProcedureBase` child that is a native Python callable whose function is to serialize the arguments, send it to the server, receive the reply, deserialize it and pass the return value to the python caller.
 However, in our case, the client does not return anything as calls are